PowerDNS/pdns/docs/changelog/pre-4.0.rst

 Version 2.0 Release Candidate 1
 -------------------------------

-The MacOS X release!
+The Mac OS X release!
 A very experimental OS X 10.2 build has been added.
 Furthermore, the Windows version is now in line with Unix with respect to capabilities.
 The ODBC backend now has the code to function as both a master and a slave.